Chick-fil-A Chicken Sandwich

 Annual sales for the chain topped $324 million in 1991.
 That makes Chick-fil-A the fourth largest fast-food chicken restaurant in the world.
 And Cathy still adheres to the deeply religious values that were with him in the days of the first Dwarf House.
-That is why you won't find any Chick-fil-A restaurants open on Sundays.
-Try it with a side of Chick-fil-A Mac and Cheese.
+That is why you won't find any Chick-fil-A restaurants open on Sundays, when a good Chick-fil-A Chicken sandwich recipe comes in handy.

 Source: Top Secret Recipes by Todd Wilbur.